mu-mostafa98/servo/components/svg_engine/README.md

   image.
 - **Animation — not implemented (SMIL).** There are no `<animate>` / `<animateTransform>` elements and no live `SVGAnimated*` attributes (the IDL is stubbed out).
-Animatable CSS properties change through Servo's normal style pipeline upstream of this crate; SVG-native SMIL animation is out of scope for now.
+Animatable CSS properties change through the normal style pipeline upstream of this crate; SVG-native SMIL animation is out of scope for now.

-## Implementation design
+## 5. Implementation design

-### System boundaries
+### 5.1 System boundaries

 `svg_engine` exposes a single interface — `render_svg_tree` — which takes an
 `SvgRenderTree` and emits a WebRender display list.